Tutorial: How to Search a Crawl/Bulk job using DQL

-In order to search a collection, you must first create that collection using either Crawl or the Bulk API.
+In order to search a collection, you must first create a Crawl or Bulk Job.
 A collection can be searched before a crawl or bulk job is finished.

-To search a crawled collections, you have to specify type=crawl
+To search a crawled collection with DQL, you have to specify type=crawl

 and specify one or more collections in the col